 One of these strategies is by creating a rewards program of some sort.

-That’s the kind of stuff they use but it is also a great way for us consumers to save some money.
+That’s the kind of stuff they use, but it is also a great way for us consumers to save money.

 If your current favorite gas station doesn’t have one, you might want to consider changing.

 Don’t get too attached to just one, as they are all just businesses trying to make more money.